bitfocus/companion-module-panasonic-p2/companion/HELP.md

 ### Camera Configuration

 To connect to a Camera, it must be on the same network as companion and "IP Remote" has to be enabled.
-Due to the way the API works, every camera must have a different Port to work with this Companion module.
+Due to the way the P2 Protocol works, every camera must have a different Port to work with this Companion module.